aspose-words/Aspose.Words-Documentation/cpp/developer-guide/mail-merge-and-reporting/types-of-mail-merge-operation/nested-mail-merge-with-regions/_index.md

 ﻿---
-title: Nested Mail Merge with Regions
+title: Nested Mail Merge with Regions in C++
+articleTitle: Nested Mail Merge with Regions
+linktitle: Nested Mail Merge with Regions
 type: docs
 description: "Aspose.Words for C++ allows you to perform a mail merge operation with nested regions.
 Nested merge is a feature that enables you to merge hierarchical data from your data source into your merge template."
 keywords: "mail merge with nested regions c++"